 Split Simple's attorney-mediators understand the legal issues involved with child custody and visitation rights, but perhaps more importantly, we understand the emotions involved as well.
 We will approach this unique child care issue with a calm, rational approach that protects the best interest of the child at all times.

-If you have questions about our proven divorce mediation process, please call Split Simple today at (855) 665-9920 or contact us online.
+If you have questions about our proven divorce mediation process, please call Split Simple today at (855) 665-9920 or contact us online for Chicago divorce mediation and uncontested divorce services in Denver.

 The Factors That Determine Legal Custody of a Child